Earnest student loan refinancing review

 To continue with your application after you get your range of potential rates:

 I got the Earnest student debt refinancing loan.
 Now what?

 On agreement, you should have been able to set up autopay to ensure that your payments are on time and get the rate discount.
-If you didn’t sign up then, you can enroll through your Earnest online account.
+And if you didn’t sign up then, you can enroll through your Earnest online account.

 If your finances start getting rocky and you think you might not be able to make a payment, call Earnest’s customer support team right away.
 They’ll may be able to work with you to find an alternative solution.

 Who services Earnest student loans?

 Earnest services its own student loans, so you won’t have to contact a different company when you have questions about repayments or forbearance.
 While Earnest was acquired by student loan servicer Navient in 2017, it still operates independently and handles all student loan repayments.

 Don’t have the finances to qualify with Earnest?
 Compare your other options with our guide to student loan refinancing.

 Frequently asked questions